akashpayneSRO/NodeChan/README.md

 * Include the command-line argument "-nogui" to run NodeChan in console mode
 * Include the command-line argument "-local" to run NodeChan in LAN mode (see section "LAN Mode")
-* Include the command-line argument "-nohello" to not send 'hello-packets' (see format.txt)
+* Include the command-line argument "-nohello" to not send 'hello-packets' (not recommended, see format.txt)
 * Include the command-line argument "-noinitpeer" to not connect to an initial peer from the tracker